UsiDiamond/usidiamond.github.io/README.md

 ## Running end-to-end tests

+Make sure that you have build the application docker image running via

+`npm run dockerBuild`

+and then,

+`npm run dockerRun`

+which will make the application available locally through <http://localhost:8080>

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+Then run `npm run-script e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help